- Bishop Filevich Ukrainian Bilingual School - Saskatoon

 - St. George’s Seniors' Residence - Saskatoon

 - St. Volodymyr Villa Corp. - Saskatoon

-November Birthday Party at St. Joseph’s Home – Saskatoon
+December Birthday and St. Nicholas Party at St. Joseph’s Home – Saskatoon

-Come out and join the Sisters of St. Joseph as we celebrate with the November birthday celebrants, their families and the residents for an afternoon Birthday Celebration with snacks, entertainment and fellowship.
+Come out and join the Sisters of St. Josephs as we celebrate with the January birthday celebrants, their families and the residents for an afternoon Birthday Party celebration, with snacks and entertainment.